 - Wash, peel, and chop the sweet potato.
 Cut the brussel sprouts in half and chop the apples into bit sized pieces.

 - Add the sweet potatoes to the pan and let cook for 8 minutes.
-Add the Brussels sprouts and let cook for an additional 5 minutes or until the sweet potatoes and Brussels sprouts are soft.
+Add the Brussel sprouts and let cook for an additional 5 minutes or until the sweet potatoes and Brussels sprouts are soft.
 Add cinnamon to taste and enjoy!

 Nutrition info is an estimate and may contain errors.